 Music in liturgy helps to bind people and communities together so that we collectively sing with one heart and one voice.
 Singing hymns and songs allows us to share our sentiments and love for each other and our love for God and to commit ourselves to meaning them.
 When we come together as a community to sing and in the sharing of our talents we can individually offer repentance, praise and thank God.
 Singing brings us together especially when we sing the hymns and songs with sincerity and with meaning.

-Sunday Hymns: These are the hymns selected from Laudate Hymn book that we have rehearsed on the previous Monday and will sing this Sunday.
+Sunday Hymns: The majority of these hymns are selected from the Laudate Hymn book that we have rehearsed on the previous Thursday and sing the following Sunday.

 Choir rehearsal: Every Thursday evening at 7:30 p.m. in the Church and on Sunday before mass at 09:30 a.m.
 Do feel free to join us at St. Simon & St. Jude.
 RC.